lofar-astron/PyBDSF/doc/source/ug_basics.rst

         .. note::

-            After the successful completion of a task, the current parameters are saved to the file 'pybdsm.last'.
+            After the successful completion of a task, the current parameters are saved to the file 'pybdsf.last'.

         A file name may be given (e.g., ``tput 'savefile.sav'``), in which case the parameters are saved to the file specified.
-If no file name is given, the parameters are saved to the file 'pybdsm.last'.
+If no file name is given, the parameters are saved to the file 'pybdsf.last'.
 The saved parameters can be loaded using the :term:`tget` command.

     tget